‘Taken too soon’: Remembering Highland Park shooting victims

 NICOLAS TOLEDO-ZARAGOZA

-He had come to Illinois to visit his family about two months ago, according to the Chicago Sun-Times.
+Toledo-Zaragoza had come to Illinois to visit his family about two months ago, his granddaughter, Xochil Toledo, told the Chicago Sun-Times.

 EDUARDO UVALDO

-For the Uvaldo family, like others in the Highland Park area, the Independence Day parade was an annual tradition, according to a GoFundMe page organized by his granddaughter.
+For the Uvaldo family, like others in the Highland Park area, the Independence Day parade was an annual tradition, according to a GoFundMe page organized by his granddaughter, Nivia Guzman.

 When gunfire erupted from a rooftop along the parade route, Eduardo Uvaldo was shot in his arm and the back of his head.
-His wife, Maria, was struck in the head by bullet fragments and his grandson was shot in the arm, according to the fundraising page.
+His wife, Maria, was struck in the head by bullet fragments and his grandson was shot in the arm.

 Eduardo Uvaldo was brought to the hospital where, after receiving treatment and evaluation from doctors, the family was told there was nothing left to do, Guzman wrote.
 A GoFundMe update shows he was taken off life support Tuesday.